-STPNOC has appropriate interfaces between the QAP for corrective actions and the non-QA Reporting Program to satisfy the requirements of 10 CFR 52, 10 CFR 50.55 and 10 CFR 21 during COL design and construction as well as Design Certification Amendment activities (associated with the Aircraft Impact Amendment), and 10 CFR 21 during operations.
+Duke Energy Corporation has appropriate interfaces between the QAP for corrective actions and the non-QA Reporting Program to satisfy the requirements of 10 CFR 52, 10 CFR 50.55(e) and or 10 CFR 21 during the COL design and construction, and 10 CFR 21 during operations.

-In establishing provisions for corrective action, STPNOC commits to compliance with NQA-1-1994, Basic Requirement 16.
+In establishing provisions for corrective action, Duke Energy Corporation commits to compliance with NQA-1-1994, Basic Requirement 16.